Tibetan Monk Hat

 It is an old sect compared with the other three lineages (White Sect-Kagyu Sect, Flower Sect-Sakya Sect, Yellow Sect-Gelug Sect), and has the longest history.
 The term Nyingma means "ancient" or "old", so Nyingmapa is an ancient school or an old school.
 The "ancient" refers to its scriptures that were handed down from the 8th century AD and have a long history; "old" refers to some of its doctrines and rules that are based on the old secret mantras of Tubo.

 Nyingma Sect is closely related to the Yongzhong Bon religion inherent in Tibet.
 From the 8th to 9th centuries AD, Tantric Buddhism was introduced to Tibet from India and passed down from father to son.
-It happened that the mystery of Tantric Buddhism was very similar to Yongzhong Bon which had already placed a great influence among the Tibetan people.
+It happened that the mystery of Tantric Buddhism was very similar to Yongzhong Bon which had already placed a great influence on the Tibetan people.
 Then, the two gradually merged.

 The Red Sect is mainly based on Tantric practice.
 Its thinking is similar to Chinese Zen Buddhism which emphasizes insight into the nature of mind and nature of things.
 Today, Red Sect not only spreads in Tibetan areas of China, but also in India, Bhutan, Nepal, Belgium, Greece, France, and the United States.

 Tibetan Monk Hat Types

-According to the appearance of the Tibetan monk hats, they are divided into four categories: Lotus hats, Pandit hats, fan-shaped hats, and small hats.
+According to the appearance of Tibetan monk hats, they are divided into four categories: Lotus hats, Pandit hats, fan-shaped hats, and small hats.
 It is believed that this classification method can more intuitively show the shape characteristics of the Buddhist hats.

 Lotus Hat is mainly made of Tibet wool.
 The top of the hat is slightly curved, the brim is turned up, and the front is open.
 It is shaped like a lotus.
 Only high-ranking lamas of the Nyingma School are allowed to wear this kind of hat.
 There are many types of lotus hats, large and small, and the amount of decoration on the hat is based on the specific Nyingma tradition.